nbayer2020/Simple-GitHub-repo-and-ReadTheDocs-set-up-Guide/source/docs_with_sphinx_and_rtd.md

-# Generating docs via Sphinx and RtD
+# Generating docs via Sphinx

 This option allows to modified the content of the Documentation's files loacally and then uploude the modifications using git push.
 The Documentation can be created/uploded only locally if it is desired.